peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 I do not know the exact architecture of Google [Firestore](https://firebase.google.com/docs/firestore/quickstart) but, from a user and outside point of view, it looks like a mono-database hosted in the cloud.

-If we develop, for example, an application that list the kind of animals our users own, we would most probably define a db collection of `pets` to collect their entries.
+If we develop, for example, an application that lists the kind of animals our users own, we would most probably define a db collection of `pets` to collect their entries.

 ![](https://cdn-images-1.medium.com/max/1600/1*I4CP0N8GvViWCuAzRLa3UA.png)